makersmecca/Project-ShopSum/README.md

 <h2>SHOP SUM</h2>
 ShopSum is live! <a href = "https://letsshopsum.netlify.app">Check out ShopSum</a>.<br/>
 ShopSum, a Progressive Web App designed for Roadside Stalls, Small Vendors, and even our humble Corner/Kirana Stores.<br/>
-<strong><h3>This repo contains just the bare minimum files to run ShopSum, the original files are not included here to prevent security issues.</h4></strong>
+<strong>This repo contains just the bare minimum files to run ShopSum, the original files are not included here to prevent security issues.</strong>
 <br>
 The interface of the app is essentially based around a Calculator, to calculate the total cost of all the items in an order and receive payments through a single-use QR Code, generated specifically for the current transaction amount, scannable via any UPI App.<br/>
 <br/>